-The use of drone technology in construction and property management has revolutionised the way we collect data with the speed of access to data set increase over the next few years as A.I. becomes a part of everyday life.
+The use of drone technology in construction and property management has revolutionised the way we collect data with the speed of access to data set to increase over the next few years as A.I. becomes a part of everyday life.

 The days of scaffolding and elevated towers with the surveyor and his camera are rapidly disappearing as industry adopts use of drone technology.
-In a world where efficiency and cost reductions have become normal practice aerial drone (UAV) technology and although it’s in its relative infancy (drone balloons and radio-controlled aircraft were used in both the World Wars) you ignore its potential application to the detriment of actual costs.
+In a world where efficiency and cost reductions have become normal practice aerial drone (UAV) technology and although in its relative infancy (drone balloons and radio-controlled aircraft were used in both the World Wars) you ignore its potential application to the detriment of actual costs.

-What’s happening today is extraordinary rate of development with drone technology and while no one likes change, this technology definitely splits into two groups, the forward thinking, the ones and the ones who fail to recognise the potential of adopting the use of drones.
+What’s happening today is an extraordinary rate of development with drone technology and while no one likes change, this technology definitely splits into two groups, the forward thinking and the ones who fail to recognise the potential of adopting the use of drones.
 The adoption of drones is clearly set to grow in the future, we have far more to see in terms of development, new products and technical innovations.
 Drones will fly faster and longer, improving safety with the major benefits coming from improvements to the drone sensors also the use of predictive data analytics analysing real time information through machine learning and algorithms.

 3D models are in effect a series of photographs from the given height referred to as a point cloud and this produces the textured model.
 This technology can be easily combined with ground-based laser scanning and conventional total station surveying to produce 2D and 3D models which can be imported into BIM or CAD packages so that comparisons can be made with the design plans or it can be used as standalone to create intelligent 3D models.
-3D models Bring the real-world or ‘as-built’ into the office and this means the user can carry out some of the following tasks: appraisal of existing conditions, monitoring construction progress, carrying out structural assessments and recording ‘as-built’ conditions.
+3D models bring the real-world or ‘as-built’ into the office and this means the user can carry out some of the following tasks: appraisal of existing conditions, monitoring construction progress, carrying out structural assessments and recording ‘as-built’ conditions.